 #9 Refusing to Follow the Court’s Requests

 You have a chance to demonstrate your dedication to your child and win custody if you are willing to comply with any request from the court.
-Now is an optimum time for that!
+Now is the optimum time for that!
 If they need you to join a parenting class or attend counseling, do it immediately without hesitation.
-Taking this action will prove how devoted you are in demonstrating the best interest of your kid.
+Taking this action will prove how devoted you are in demonstrating your kid’s best interest.

 This is also the last one of what can be used against you in a custody battle.
 You should revise your local custody attorney for more detail.